-36 CC4: Sustainable Design And Construction Proposals must adopt and incorporate sustainable construction standards and techniques including considering how a development can contribute to biodiversity gain.
+CC4: Sustainable Design And Construction Proposals must adopt and incorporate sustainable construction standards and techniques including considering how a development can contribute to biodiversity gain.
 Under NPPF (2012) and the NERC Act (2006) there is a requirement to build biodiversity into design proposals, including hard landscaped areas and the fabric of buildings.
-The following measures should be considered: green roofs, green walls, artificial bat and bird boxes, vegetated swales, attenuation ponds etc. Details on the protection of any retained ecological features and mitigation required during the construction phase should form part of the wider Construction Environmental Management Plan (CEMP) for the site.
+The following measures should be considered: green roofs, green walls, artificial bat and bird boxes, rain gardens, vegetated swales, attenuation ponds etc. Details on the protection of any retained ecological features and mitigation required during the construction phase should form part of the wider Construction Environmental Management Plan (CEMP) for the site.
 CC6: Sustainable Communities And Character Of The Environment Proposals should be environmentally sensitive and respect and enhance the character and distinctiveness of settlements and landscapes.
 Landscape proposals should include species typical of the local landscape and/or Natural Area and published plant species lists should be consulted.
-A number of invasive plant species are present on-site and consideration should be given to their removal as part of development proposals, in particular aquatic species such as New Zealand pigmyweed and water fern.
-CC8: Green Infrastructure Proposals should seek to provide and contribute to networks of multi-functional green space to deliver environmental and social benefits including conserving and enhancing biodiversity, landscape, recreation and water management. • Any proposals should buffer and enhance the linear habitats present along boundaries, particularly those associated with the ditch/stream network.
-Planting should be positioned so as to enhance existing green corridors and provide connections between on-site woodland, roughland, tree/scrub-lines and new on-site habitats including both terrestrial and aquatic types.
-Consideration should be given to designing pedestrian connections between the site and the existing adjacent residential areas, as well as for circular walks along retained GI corridors. • Improvements to the existing at-grade railway crossing at the end of Old Salt's Farm Road (just south of North Barn) would transform the accessibility of the western half of the Lancing Strategic Gap, with opportunities for walks between this neighbourhood and that of the New Monk's Farm site to the north.
+CC8: Green Infrastructure Proposals should seek to provide and contribute to networks of multi-functional green space to deliver environmental and social benefits including conserving and enhancing biodiversity, landscape, recreation and water management.
+Any proposals should buffer and enhance the linear habitats present along boundaries, particularly those in the east section of the site.
+Planting should be positioned so as to enhance existing green corridors and provide connections between on-site woodland and new on-site habitats including both terrestrial and aquatic types.
+Consideration should be given to designing the east section of the site to provide access to nature and informal recreation.
+Any scheme will need to balance the requirements of recreation with biodiversity.
+Where development is to take place in areas adjacent to the SNCI a buffer zone should be designed in consultation with the Local Planning Authority and Sussex Wildlife Trust.
 NRM1: Sustainable Water Resources and Groundwater Quality To set out circumstances where sustainable drainage solutions should be incorporated.
 SuDS should be an integral part of the scheme and designed in collaboration with ecologists to maximise their value to wildlife.
 Interventions such as green roofs, green walls, rain gardens, vegetated swales, permeable paving, and attenuation ponds etc. should be considered at the masterplanning stage.
 See comments under Policy CC2 above.
 NRM4: Sustainable Flood Risk Management Requirement incorporation and management of Sustainable Drainage Systems (SuDS) and other water retention and flood storage measures to minimise direct surface run-off.
 See Policy CC2 and NRM1 above.